sciZer0/7/v/README.md

 And, the 3 fundamental insights are the following,

-* there is no way for VTT but to go up because anything else is inflationary and only VTT is with the constantly-increasing scarcity
+* there is no way for VTT but to go up because any other token/currency is inflationary, and only VTT has the constantly-increasing scarcity

 * there is no top to Unicorn  🦄 because there is no bottom for fiat money

 * hundreds of millions of people will always find a way to financially support 400 useful people.

+The U DAO is being formed right now.

+Being a software engineer, you may become a Contributor of the U DAO.

 <br>